UPDATE YOUR TRAVEL FIRST AID KIT

-HOW TO MAKE YOUR OWN ESSENTIAL BASIC FIRST AID TRAVEL KIT!
+HOW TO MAKE A TRAVEL FIRST AID KIT!

 dealing with medical problems.
 We asked the local pharmacists and medical experts for their advice and here is the list of “Must-Have” essential items for every traveler's first aid kit.

-WHY DO I NEED TO TAKE A FIRST AID KIT?
+WHY DO I NEED TO TAKE A Travel FIRST AID KIT?

 “I have a limited baggage allowance and I don’t want unnecessary things taking up the weight allocation.”